Light

 edgedb migration create

-Did you make property 'title' of object type
+did you create property 'body' of object type

 > y